 - Wholesaler/Regional Distributor: Certain regional drop shipping wholesalers will take delivery of boxcar-sized lots, then break them down into smaller lots for sale to local wholesalers.

 At the start, you’ll be buying your smaller initial orders from the smaller wholesalers at higher prices.
-As your volume increases, you’ll be able to get better pricing and/or move up the supply ladder to a bigger wholesaler.
+With increasing volumes, they will start giving you better prices and you can move up through their ranks.

 2. Try the manufacturer first.